arnavsinghrawat/interpreter/README.md

 ## Overview

-The Monkey programming language is a small, interpreted language that supports:
+The Custom programming language is a small, interpreted language that supports:
 - Variable bindings
 - Integers and booleans
 - Arithmetic expressions